danhphan/git-tutorial/2-working.md

 and `C:\Users\username\` in Windows (7 and above).

-The first thing you should do after installing git is setting your name and email, so that your changes are properly attributed when you commit them to a
+The first thing you should do after installing git is setting your name and email so that your changes are properly attributed when you commit them to a
 repo:

 ```console